fishinwind/workshop/rst/Block_1/class-5.rst

 Lists
 =====
-Lists are collections of other objects.
+A :py:class:`list` is a collection of other objects.
 You can create lists directly using brackets (``[ ]``), or they can be created from other objects.

 Lists are *subscriptable*, meaning that you can access items in a list by position.

 .. ipython::